LOCATION & PARKING

 Make sure you’re well rested, hydrated, and that you’ve eaten a meal before you come in for your appointment.

 You want your blood sugar up when you’re getting tattooed, so I’d suggest eating a full meal before you come in.
-It’s also a great idea to bring a snack like a granola bar, banana, etc. with you.
-We usually have small pieces of candy, water, soda and seltzer stocked at all times for clients.
+It’s also a great idea to bring a water bottle and a small snack like a granola bar, banana, etc. with you.
 Please do not drink alcohol or excessively caffeinate before your appointment.
 If you’re hungover from the night before, I can assure you it’s not going to be good time for either of us!
 Think about what will put you in a good headspace to make you feel calm before your appointment (meditation, taking a stroll outside, etc.) You’re welcome to bring headphones if you want to zone out, or we can chat throughout your appointment; I’m happy with either and want you to do whichever will help you feel most at ease.

 I also ask that you please come alone to your appointment, unless a guest is medically necessary.